arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 and downgraded fields via IMAP (see (see {{RFC6857}} and {{RFC6858}}
 for examples).

-Open issue: What about MAILBOXID?

-# The JMAPACCESS Response Code
+# The JMAPACCESS and DEBUGGING Response Codes

 The JMAPACCESS response code is followed by a single link to a JMAP session resource.
 The server/mailstore at that location is referenced as "the JMAP server" in this document.

+The DEBUGGING response code asserts that when used with a status response, the client may safely forward the human-readable text to the client maintainers.
+The human-readable text MUST NOT contain any message contents or other personal information.

 The formal syntax in {{RFC9051}} is extended thus:

-resp-code-jmap = "JMAPACCESS" SP string
+resp-code-jmap = "JMAPACCESS" SP string / "DEBUGGING"

 resp-text-code =/ resp-code-jmap

-Open issue: This means that the link cannot contain a "]" character.
+Note that the link cannot contain a "]" character.

-This seems like a nonissue in practice but difficult as a matter of protocol hygiene.
+The syntax in {{RFC3501}} is extended similarly (this extension may be used with IMAP4rev1 as well as IMAP4rev2).

 # IANA Considerations {#IANA}

-The IANA is requested to add the JMAPACCESS response code to the IMAP Response Codes registry.
+The IANA is requested to add the JMAPACCESS and DEBUGGING response codes to the IMAP Response Codes registry.

 # Security Considerations {#Security}